 - Has 15 experienced researchers in mining, mineral processing and computer science, 8 postdoctoral researchers (PDRF) and 10 higher degree by research (HDR) students

-- Has awarded 13 Women in Mining Technology Scholarships
+- Has awarded 17 Women in Mining Technology Scholarships from 2019 to 2022

 Resources are more diverse in character and content than ever.
 Heterogeneity and the resulting feed variability make mining and mineral processing more costly.
 In many – perhaps most – parts of the world, ‘easier’ resources have already been accessed.

 Conventional processing only operates in an in-line manner to deliver the mine plan.
 High capital and operating cost (machinery, consumables and energy costs) and energy intensive processing may be applied to the entire Run of Mine ore, even when lower cost processing would be more efficient for some batches of ore.

 The challenges we aim to address are:

 - More difficult mining conditions at depth with risk of dilution exacerbating resource heterogeneity challenges

 - Variable ore hardness due to variable lithology

 - Fine grained mineralisation